 Plus 3 recipients.

-The key successes of our Plus 3 programme: Between 2010 and 2017, approximately 80% of successfull applicants have obtained professorships, around 40 % of them come from abroad.
-Despite the fact that women represent only about 30 % of the applicants, they comprise some 40 % of successful Plus 3 applicants.
+The key successes of our Plus 3 programme: Approximately 80% of recipients whose funding started between 2010 and 2018, have obtained professorships, around 40 % of all recipients come from abroad.
+Despite the fact that women represent only about 30 % of the applicants, they comprise some 40 % of Plus 3 recipients.
 In this way, the Plus 3 programme serves as a springboard during one of the most decisive career phases of young scientists.

 Christian Hackenberger, the first Plus 3 grantee, is now a W3 professor at the Leibniz Institute for Molecular Pharmacology (FMP) and at Humboldt-Universität zu Berlin.
-For his outstanding achievements, he was subsequently awarded, among other things, the Heinz Maier-Leibnitz Prize by the German Research Foundation.
+For his outstanding achievements, he was subsequently awarded, among other things, the Heinz Maier-Leibnitz Prize by the Deutsche Forschungsgemeinschaft (DFG).

 Who has successfully applied for the Plus 3 programme?

-Listed below are grantholders with the institutions at which they were conducting research upon submitting their applications.
+Listed below are grantees with the institutions at which they were conducting research upon submitting their applications.

 - Dr. Chuanjie Loh – Max Planck Institute of Molecular Physiology, Dortmund

 "Harnessing halogen bonding and pi-interactions to advance carbohydrate chemistry"

 - Dr. Mafalda Escobar-Henriques – University of Cologne